Alex Verdugo Preview, Player Props: Red Sox vs. Royals

-The Boston Red Sox, including Alex Verdugo and his .553 slugging percentage over his past 10 games, take on starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+The Boston Red Sox, including Alex Verdugo and his .565 slugging percentage over his past 10 games, battle starting pitcher Alec Marsh and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.

+In his most recent game, he notched a home run while going 1-for-4 against the Royals.

 Alex Verdugo Game Info & Props vs. the Royals